-To address shortfalls during multiple drought years, the District adopted a Water Supply and Infrastructure Master Plan in 2012 that identifies a variety of strategies for meeting future demand, which include developing new groundwater recharge ponds along Saratoga Creek near Highway 85, constructing a supply pipeline between Lexington Reservoir and the raw water system, and expanding the capacity of the Rinconada Water Treatment Plant to 100 mgd, among other coordinated strategies.69 The District plans to update the Water Supply and Infrastructure Master Plan in 2017 and as part of that process will evaluate supply projects and programs that will allow the District to minimize the need for water use reductions greater than 10 percent.
-It is District policy to develop water supplies designed to meet at least 100 percent of average annual water demand in drought years.
+To address shortfalls during multiple drought years, the District adopted a Water Supply and Infrastructure Master Plan in 2012 that identifies a variety of strategies for meeting future demand, which include developing new groundwater recharge ponds along Saratoga Creek near Highway 85, constructing a supply pipeline between Lexington Reservoir and the raw water system, and expanding the capacity of the Rinconada Water Treatment Plant to 100 mgd, among other coordinated strategies.
+The District plans to update the Water Supply and Infrastructure Master Plan in 2017 and as part of that process will evaluate supply projects and programs that will allow the District to minimize the need for water use reductions greater than 10 percent.
+It is District policy to develop water supplies designed to meet at least 100 percent of average annual water demand identified in the UWMP during non-drought years and at least 90 percent of average annual water demand in drought years.
 The SCVWD anticipates that additional projects and programs may include additional long-term water conservation savings, water recycling, recharge capacity, stormwater capture and reuse, banking, and storage.

 The SCVWD is also a participant in the Bay Area Regional Reliability (BARR) program, launched in concert with six other Bay Area water agencies to identify projects and processes to enhance water supply reliability across the region.
-Other participants in the BARR program include the Alameda County Water District Bay Area Water Supply and Conservation Agency, Contra Costa Water District East Bay Municipal Utility District , Marin Municipal Water District, San Francisco Public Utilities Commission, and Zone 7 Water Agency.
+Other participants in the BARR program include the Alameda County Water District Bay Area Water Supply and Conservation Agency, Contra Costa Water District East Bay Municipal Utility District, Marin Municipal Water District, San Francisco Public Utilities Commission, and Zone 7 Water Agency.
 Possible future BARR projects may include interagency interties and pipelines; treatment plant improvements and expansion; groundwater management and recharge; potable reuse; desalination; and water transfers.
 The SCVWD anticipates that this planning effort will result in increased water supplies and reliability for the District.